 The hotel industry is subject to extensive regulation and the Hotel must maintain its licenses and pay taxes and fees to continue operations.
 Our property is subject to numerous laws, including those relating to the preparation and sale of food and beverages, including alcohol.
 We are also subject to laws governing our relationship with our employees in such areas as minimum wage and maximum working hours, overtime, working conditions, hiring and firing employees and work permits.
 Also, our ability to remodel, refurbish or add to our property may be dependent upon our obtaining necessary building permits from local authorities.
 The failure to obtain any of these permits could adversely affect our ability to increase revenues and net income through capital improvements of our property.
 In addition, we are subject to the numerous rules and regulations relating to state and federal taxation.
 Compliance with these rules and regulations requires significant management attention.
-Furthermore, compliance costs associated with such laws, regulations and licenses are significant.
-Any change in the laws, regulations or licenses applicable to our business or a violation of any current or future laws or regulations and licenses or gaming license could require us to make substantial expenditures or could otherwise negatively affect our gaming operations.
+Furthermore, compliance costs associated with such laws, regulations or licenses applicable to our business or gaming license could require us to make substantial expenditures or could otherwise negatively affect our gaming operations.
 Any failure to comply with all such rules and regulations could subject us to fines or audits by the applicable taxation authority.